medikoo/deferred/README.md

 	});
 ```

-There's no clear advantage of using `deffered` just for one asynchronous call, and I wouldn't recommend that.
-However it's different story when there's a lot of them, see [example](#example) this document starts with
+With second argument passed to `promisify` we may specify length of arguments that function takes before callback argument.
+It's very handy if we want to work with functions that may call our function with unexpected arguments (e.g. Array's `forEach` or `map`)

+`promisify` also takes care of input arguments. __It makes sure that all arguments that are to be passed to asynchronous function are first resolved.__

 <a name="grouping" />
 ## Grouping promises

-When we have some promises that we want to observe as a group.
+Sometimes we're interested in results of more than one promise object.
 We may do it again with help `deferred` function:

 ```javascript
 deferred(delayedAdd(2, 3), delayedAdd(3, 5), delayedAdd(1, 7))